Brand Names: Zoladex

-Goserelin is used in men to treat symptoms of prostate cancer, and in women to treat breast cancer or endometriosis.
+Goserelin implant is used in women to treat breast cancer or endometriosis.
 Goserelin is also used in women to prepare the lining of the uterus for endometrial ablation (a surgery to correct abnormal uterine bleeding).

 What are the possible side effects of goserelin (Zoladex)?

 Call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about goserelin (Zoladex)?

 What should I discuss with my healthcare provider before receiving goserelin (Zoladex)?

 You should not use this implant if you are allergic to goserelin, or: